epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_collisions.md

 [here][Input_deck_species__ionisation]).
 The default
 value is "F".

+- `coll_n_step` - Number of time-steps, $n$, between collision calculations.
+This key speeds up the collisions routine by reducing the number of collision calculations performed.
+On steps which apply collisions, the calculation is performed using a time-step of $n$*dt, where dt is the simulation time-step.
+The default is 1 (calculate collisions every step).

+- `ci_n_step` - Only performs the collisional ionisation calculation once every $n$ steps, where $n$ is set by this parameter.
+This is done to speed up the code, and the default is 1 (every step).
+When this is greater than 1, the assumed time-step for the collisional ionisation calculation is $n$*dt.
+Note that an ion may only be ionised once per calculation, so if $n$ is too high, the number of ions will be underestimated.

 An example deck using full binary collisions could be set up as follows.

 ```perl